idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 = Does IDX Broker offer lead capture functionality? = Yes.
 IDX Broker provides you with a sign up Widget, sign up links, a lead manager page, a customizable sign up form, and provides you with 'teaser' registration options.

+= What are Other Requirements for this Plugin? =
+This plugin requires a PHP version higher than 5.2.
+For security reasons, we recommend updating to the latest stable version of PHP your web host provides.
+We also recommend using the latest production version of WordPress.
+See <a href="http://support.idxbroker.com/customer/en/portal/articles/1917460-wordpress-plugin?b_id=10433">this article</a> for more information.

 == Screenshots ==

 1. Widget Builder.